AnshuData/rearc-take-home/README.md

 6. Open Part 3 analysis in Jupyter: jupyter notebook part-3/data_analytics.ipynb

 Notes : Ensure you have AWS credentials configured (aws configure) to allow access to the S3 bucket to upload files.
+Notes : We can automate the ingestion scripts to run on a schedule by setting them up as AWS Glue jobs (with triggers for time-based scheduling).

 Deliverables: